 Mercat de Santa Caterina

 The Mercat de Santa Caterina dates back to 1845 and was renovated in 2005.
-The market stands on the site of the Convent of Santa Caterina.
-Founded in 1243, the convent belonged to the order of the Dominicans and as a result of confiscation of 1836, it was demolished the following year.
+The market stands on the site of the Convent of Santa Caterina, founded in 1243.
+The convent was demolished a year after the Spanish government confiscated the church property in 1836.
 Legend says that the devil once appeared before numerous witnesses, invoked by witches performing black masses.

 Carrer de la Flor del Lliri

-Situated just behind the Mercat de Santa Caterina lies a small mysterious street.
+Situated just behind the Mercat de Santa Caterina lies a small innocent looking street.
 In the the 1950’s, houses on Carrer de la Flor del Lliri were used as inns for travelers.
 During this period, many guests were reported to have disappeared in mysterious circumstances, never to be seen again.

 Carrer Josep Torres, 20

-The tale of Josep Torres 20 tells us of Agustín Atzerias, an industrialist who in 1892 was facing serious financial problems.
-However, he wanted to finish building a fine house for himself in Gràcia.
+Agustín Atzerias was an industrialist who in 1892 was facing serious financial problems.
+Nevertheless, he wanted to finish building a fine house for himself in Gràcia.
 He decided to make a deal with the devil, selling his soul in exchange for a fortune.
 He ended up winning the lottery and consequently decorated the facade of the house with demon heads, which remain to this day.

 Carrer de la Neu de Sant Cugat